stct97/ytDownloader/README.md

 # ytDownloader
-This repository contains a python code which functionality is download videos, music or other medias the youtube
+This repository contains a python code which functionality is download videos, music or other medias the youtube.